-As student-athletes you represent IECC schools.
+As student-athletes you represent IECC.
 We expect all athletes to demonstrate good moral conduct and ethical judgment.
 We do not allow our athletes to infringe on the rights of others.
-Any behavior that places the college in a vulnerable position, in the opinion of the coach, athletic director, or the administration, is grounds for disciplinary action.
+Any behavior that places IECC/campus in a vulnerable position, in the opinion of the coach, athletic director, or the administration, is grounds for disciplinary action.